There are two, 3-credit Senior Thesiscourses. Students may apply to one or both to complete their degree requirements.

 You must first develop a proposal and then find a willing supervisor.
 The topic and the supervisor’s approval must be submitted to the Chair of the Department for final approval.

-The outcome of the thesis will be a term paper (50 pages or so including imagery and bibliography).
+The outcome of the thesis will be a term paper (approximately 50 pages, including imagery and a bibliography).
 The thesis may be supported by examples or prototypes demonstrating the research findings.

 Senior Thesis Example Topics